 |5.
 Avantree ANC032||Your flight might be long, but you can enjoy hours of music with the portable, durable Avantree ANC032 headset.||CHECK FOR PRICE|

-What to Look For in the Best Headphones for Airplane Travel Under $100?
+What to Look For in the Best Headphones For Travel?

 When buying headphones for traveling (or any other purpose), people usually have a fixed image of what they want in their mind.
 Or, to put it differently, they have a different definition for the term ‘headphones’ than you or me.
 Usually, that’s not much of a problem, but it’s still neat to know the different types of headsets.
-In fact, even the term ‘headset’ doesn’t encompass everything.
+Even the term ‘headset’ doesn’t encompass everything.

 But that’s not the classification of headphones you need.
-What you need is to know the three basic groups: in-ear headphones, on-ear headphones, and over-ear headphones.
+What you need is to know the three primary groups: in-ear headphones, on-ear headphones, and over-ear headphones.

 However, these headphones have one major issue.
 Namely, they usually break quickly after you buy them.
 That’s why you’re better off paying less than $100 for them.

 As their name suggests, these headphones fit your ears perfectly.
-They don’t cover them fully, but they are far too big to fit inside of each ear.
+They don’t cover them entirely, but they are far too big to fit inside of each ear.

 Nearly every gaming headset worth its salt is a set of over-ear headphones.
-With them, you can cancel all outside noise and retreat into your own imaginary little world.
-I personally think that these are the best airplane headphones you can get.
-Each piece will envelop your ear completely and the sound quality will blow you away.
-In addition, with over-ear headphones, traveling goes by in a flash.
+With them, you can cancel all outside noise and retreat into your imaginary little world.
+I think that these are the best airplane headphones you can get.
+Each piece will envelop your ear entirely, and the sound quality will blow you away.
+Also, with over-ear headphones, traveling goes by in a flash.

-A paragraph ago, I discussed how awesome over-ear headphones are.
+A paragraph ago, I discussed how excellent over-ear headphones are.
 However, they share one major flaw with on-ear headphones.
 Namely, they can be too big to carry along.

 However, taking earphones isn’t the best solution either.
 We might not break them, but we can yank their cable out or lose them on the aircraft or at the airport.

 Possibly the best indicator for a great set of top traveling headphones under $100 is the way they cancel out the noise.
-As I stated earlier, it’s important that your headset allows you to hear only what YOU want to.
+As I stated earlier, your headset must allow you to hear only what YOU want to.
 However, you’re not the only person that should benefit from noise cancellation.
 Believe it or not, a headset with this feature can be beneficial to others around you, as well.

-Lots of high-end models include some type of noise-cancelling feature, and that includes the best headphones under $100.
+Lots of high-end models include some noise-canceling feature, and that includes the best headphones under $100.
 So, the next time you’re buying a headset, make sure to do your research and see if it has a decent noise-cancelling feature.

-It might sound silly to stress the importance of sound quality in a product that, well, reproduces sound..
-However, a lot of people still ignore it.
+It might sound silly to stress the importance of sound quality in a product that, well, reproduces sound… However, many people still ignore it.

-Some people are okay with basic, simple headphones that just reproduce the sound.
+Some people are okay with essential, simple headphones that reproduce the sound.
 However, some music lovers out there love to add a little bass to their tracks.
-They want to hear the nuances in their tracks and they can’t do that with bargain-bin products.
+They want to hear the nuances in their tracks, and they can’t do that with bargain-bin products.
 The same goes for using headsets during phone calls or Skype chats.
 People we might be talking to will sound nothing like they do in real life.
-We might have to crank the volume all the way up just to figure out what they’re saying, which can damage our eardrums.
+We might have to crank the volume up to figure out what they’re saying, which can damage our eardrums.

 Luckily, a lot of headphone models out there offer crisp, clear sound quality.
-In fact, some of the best headphones for airplane travel under $100 will reproduce sound so clearly that you’ll think you’re in a professional studio.
+Some of the best headphones for air travel will reproduce sound so clearly that you’ll think you’re in a professional studio.
 Interestingly, there are even some wireless Bluetooth headsets that perform better than traditional wired ones.